talltalltaylor/Parsely/README.md

 # Getting Started

 In order to install Parsely, you will need to have Google Chrome or Firefox installed.
-Parsely will be available in the Chrome Extenstion store and
+Parsely will be available in the Chrome Extenstion store and Firefox Add-ons.

 # Built With